 - Rhode Island

-While the states above allow couples to be considered married without a formal legal process, they have different requirements.
-Some states, such as Texas and South Carolina, recognize an informal marriage by statute, but other states have only court made determinations.
-Be sure to check the family laws in your state.
+While the above states allow common law marriage, the requirements for those marriages vary.
+Some states, such as Texas and South Carolina, recognize common law marriage by statute while other states have only court-made laws.
+Also, the law is changing in some states.
+So, be sure to check the family laws in your state for up-to-date information.

 Get Professional Legal Help With Your Common Law Marriage